What is Oxalic Acid?

 How does Oxalic acid kill mites and how does it affect bees?

-It is thought that OA vapors enter through the soft pads of the mite’s feet and travels to the blood stream, killing the mite.
-It is also thought that it destroys parts of the mite’s mouth.
-It is 70x more toxic to mites than bees.
+OA vapors are presumed to enter through the soft pads of the mite’s feet and travel to the blood stream, killing the mite.
+The vapours are also thought to destroy parts of the mite’s mouth.
+OA is 70x more toxic to mites than bees.
 Oxalic acid applied with the dribble method can cause uncapped brood death if done too often, but vaporising does not seem to affect the bees in this way.
 It is up to 98% effective when used properly.

 Ways to treat with Oxalic Acid